Summer goals and expectations

 - I’ll share a research folder with you.
 You’ll need to sync it with your computer.
 To do that, go to onedrive.com, log in with your LCOM credentials (firstname dot lastname at med dot uvm dot edu).
 After you log in, you’ll be on the landing page for OneDrive.
 Click “Shared” on the left column.
 Find the research folder and click on it.
 On the top bar click “Sync” and allow the OneDrive desktop app to sync.
 Now all of the files should be available offline.

-You’ll be using Stata unless you are proficient in another statistical coding package.
+At this point you should know if you are using Stata or R. I use Stata.
 UVM has an institutional subscription.
 You can download and install it from the UVM Software page, here.
 For this you will log in with your UVM (not LCOM) credentials.
 To download it, hit the down arrow (1) then download.
 After it’s installed, you’ll need the serial number, code, and authorization to activate it.
 That’s under “more info” (2).

 <– Two steps to install Stata from UVM